CamilaNavarr0/Datathon2024/app/README.md

-# MNIST Number Prediction API
+# Prophet Number Prediction API

 Author: InfinityLabs Team

 This API provides an interface to predict the number of passengers that will board a flight in the future.
 The API uses a pre-trained model to predict the number of passengers that will board a flight in the future.
 The model is trained on the dataset provided by Viva and uses a prophet model to predict the number of passengers that will board a flight in the future.

-The model training file is included in the model_training.py folder but is not necessary to run that code.
-The model is already trained and saved in the file 'mnist-logreg-model.pkl'.

 ## Table of Contents